-TikTok Forms Majority American-Owned Joint Venture to Avoid US Ban - PRESS AI WORLD
+TikTok Establishes Majority American-Owned Joint Venture to Avoid US Ban - PRESS AI WORLD

 PRESSAI

-TikTok Forms Majority American-Owned Joint Venture to Avoid US Ban
+TikTok Establishes Majority American-Owned Joint Venture to Avoid US Ban

-• TikTok has formed a majority American-owned joint venture to avoid a U.S. ban.
+• TikTok has finalized the establishment of a majority American-owned joint venture to maintain its US operations.

-• The new entity, TikTok USDS Joint Venture LLC, will control user data and algorithms.
+• The new entity, TikTok USDS Joint Venture LLC, aims to ensure data protection and algorithm security for American users.

 SHARE THIS ARTICLE: